 General Education Development Diploma (GED®) Preparation

 GED® Preparation classes are available in reasoning through language arts, literature, mathematics, social studies and science.
 Call 203-237-0602 for schedule and locations.
 All applicants are urged to take the GED® Practice Examination to discover any areas where they may benefit from free GED® Preparation classes.
-Spanish GED® Preparation is available in the evenings.
+Spanish GED® Preparation is available online.
 Call 203-237-0602 for more information.

 Accommodations for the GED® Test are available for qualified individuals with a disability.
 For more information, contact the Guidance Counselor at 203-237-0602 ext 2555.

 - GED®️ Registration: Will CLOSE ON Friday, September 18, 2020

 - Spanish GED Registration: OPEN